-Alliance management is an often misunderstood profession.
-Over time I have met many people who don’t understand the alliance manager or don’t even see it as a separate profession.
-That also shows on my website, where over the past 9 years the search term “alliance manager” is by far the most searched keyword.
+The alliance manager has an often misunderstood profession.
+I have met many people who didn’t understand the profession or didn’t even see it as a separate profession.
+This also shows on my website.
+Over the past 9 years the search term “alliance manager” is by far the most searched keyword.

 So, what is an alliance manager?

 I would almost start answering that question with “it depends.”
 Many answers to questions in alliance management start with these two words.
 That is because every alliance is different.
 The partners will be different, and the purpose will be different.
 However, the role of an alliance manager is similar in all alliances.

 I often explain alliance management by comparing it to being a conductor in an orchestra.
 The role of a conductor is to unify the performers and to ensure the orchestra plays in tune.
 Similarly, an alliance manager will need to unify the alliance partners and their team members.
 He or she will need to ensure that these performers play in tune.

 The alliance manager might need to be more of a diplomat than a conductor needs to be.
 The role, in general, has no hierarchical connections with the performers in an alliance.
 To get things done, the alliance professional needs to gain buy-in from colleagues and alliance partners by persuasion and by winning them for the greater purpose of the alliance.
 Diplomacy and lobbying will be useful skills in alliance management.

 A conductor will need to be a critical listener to understand the performance of the orchestra.
 The alliance manager will also need to “listen” to the performance of the alliance teams.
 With listening comes understanding.
 From that perspective, he or she needs to be an analyst, analyzing the information that comes to him or her from the alliance stakeholders.